 Remembering things which we need to do is very important in this busy life.
 Keeping track of important things which we need to do on daily basis is really a challenging task for every one of us.
 As we carry mobiles and other smart devices where ever we go, we have a solution for this.

-Microsoft OneNote allows us to keep track of all these important things and also makes us to recall them when needed.
-OneNote allows us to capture, organize and recall anything and making our task easy.
-We can take notes, prepare check list and To-Do list, save audio files and many more using One Note.
-In this post we sill see how to use Handwriting recognition and OCR features of OneNote for iPad.
+Microsoft OneNote allows us to keep track of all these important things and also makes us recall them when needed.
+OneNote allows us to capture, organize and recall anything and makes our task easy.
+We can take notes, prepare a checklist and To-Do list, save audio files, and many more using One Note.
+In this post, we will see how to use Handwriting recognition and OCR features of OneNote for iPad.

 OneNote iPad Handwriting recognition & OCR feature

 Microsoft recently brought two new updates to OneNote for iPad.
 These include handwriting and OCR features.
 Handwriting feature for OneNote is the most awaited feature for iPad and is available for almost all famous platforms.
-Next comes them Optical Character Recognition (OCR) feature to OneNote, allowing you to search text within images which are stored on OneDrive.
-This OCR feature works in OneNote online and starting from Windows Phone to Mac.
+Next comes the Optical Character Recognition (OCR) feature to OneNote, allowing you to search text within images that are stored on OneDrive.
+This OCR feature works in OneNote online and starts from Windows Phone to Mac.

 Drawing and Handwriting feature in OneNote for iPad

-OneNote for Windows tries to give the natural interface for users.
-The OneNote team is also trying to understand how pens are being used by the people.
+OneNote for Windows tries to give a natural interface for users.
+The OneNote team is also trying to understand how pens are being used by people.
 We often mark or highlight important points and keywords with some colors to identify them quickly.
-Considering this, OneNote has provided us the colors under the “Draw” tab along with the pens and markers.
+Considering this, OneNote has provided us with the colors under the “Draw” tab along with the pens and markers.

-OneNote provides you unlimited digital canvas.
+OneNote provides you with unlimited digital canvas.
 It keeps on expanding automatically when you keep on writing and it provides you as much space as you want without any cluttering.
 You can even zoom in and zoom out, unlike normal paper.
-If you want to work on small details, use zoom in option and if you want to see as overall notes, use the zoom out option.
+If you want to work on small details, use the zoom-in option, and if you want to see overall notes, use the zoom-out option.

-OneNote allows you to write easily by just resting your palm on the screen and it OneNote for iPad detects it.
-It works best for both right and left hand writers and it does when you set it up.
+OneNote allows you to write easily by just resting your palm on the screen and OneNote for iPad detects it.
+It works best for both right and left-hand writers and it does when you set it up.

 Search text within images in OneNote

-OneNote new OCR features allows you to search for text within images and scanned documents which are saved on OneDrive.
-We often, scan receipts, recipes, address cards and more using scanner apps for mobile.
+OneNote’s new OCR features allow you to search for text within images and scanned documents that are saved on OneDrive.
+We often, scan receipts, recipes, address cards, and more using scanner apps for mobile.
 We even use some apps and extensions to save web pages, scanned PDF files and more to OneNote on OneDrive.
-Using OCR feature for OneNote, we can start typing the text in search box and it shows the results for matching text in less time.
+Using the OCR feature for OneNote, we can start typing the text in the search box and it shows the results for matching text in less time.